 They may have their hair piled up high, but the day will come when they won’t even look at the mirror.
 They may know about the latest fashion, and can even make use of them as early as possible, but the day will come when they would avoid looking at the fashionable things.
 The poet says that no matter how fashionable they are, their faces are still unfinished and their gazes are still childish.

-This is the last stanza of the poem, wherein Jennings talks about her caliber of living through all stages, feeling both young and old.
+This is the last stanza of ‘The Young Ones, wherein Jennings talks about her caliber of living through all stages, feeling both young and old.
 She says that today she is at such a stage from where she can peep through her young-hood and even enjoy her old age at the same time.

 She ends up the poem by saying: there are “So many ways to be unsure or bold.”